jamescourtois/jamescourtois/source/_websites/sportsmanship.md

 description: Website build by James Courtois
 cover_image: /assets/img/sportsmanship.org.png
 featured: false
-categories: [wordpress, sass, laravel blade, jquery, nodejs, composer]
+categories: [wordpress, acf, sass, css animation, laravel blade, jquery, nodejs]
 ---

-The Sportmanship Foundation is a custom wordpress build that features a flexible module-based page builder on the back end.
-It features some custom hover based css animations and custom navigation menu.
-100% of the front end of this website code I wrote.
-It is based on a laravel and node powered base theme proprietary to Matchbox Design Group.
+This was a multi-developer build on behalf of Matchbox Design Group for The Sportmanship Foundation.
+This custom wordpress theme is based on the "Kindling" starter theme.
+It includes a module-based page builder on the back end.
+I completed about 75% of the coding for this project.